IPC's members represent a geographically diverse set of leaders and experts in agricultural trade policy.

 IPC Member since 2010.

-Marcos Sawaya Jank is the Former President and CEO of the Brazilian Sugarcane Industry Associaton (UNICA).
-He is also the former President of the Brazilian Institute for International Trade Negotiations (ICONE), he worked as Special Counselor to the Minister of Development, Industry and Trade of Brazil, as Special Expert in Trade at the Integration and Hemispheric Issues Division of the Inter-American Development Bank (IDB) in Washington-DC, and as visiting professor at Georgetown University and University of Missouri-Columbia.
-He has been a consultant and coordinator of projects at the World Bank, IDB, OECD, FAO, UNDP, the Hewlett Foundation, the Swiss Agency for Development and Cooperation (SDC), the German Marshall Fund of the United States, the UK International Cooperation Department (DFID), and other international organizations, Dr. Jank has over 20 years of experience in topics related to the sugar-ethanol industry.
+Marcos Sawaya Jank is the Executive Director for Global Public and Government Affairs at BRF S.A., a global agribusiness company.
+He is also President of the BRF Institute.
+He formerly served as President and CEO of the Brazilian Sugarcane Industry Association (UNICA).
+Jank has held the positions of President of the Brazilian Institute for International Trade Negotiations (ICONE), Special Counselor to the Minister of Development, Industry and Trade of Brazil, Special Expert in Trade at the Integration and Hemispheric Issues Division of the Inter-American Development Bank (IDB) in Washington DC, and visiting professor at Georgetown University and University of Missouri-Columbia.
+He has been a consultant and coordinator of projects at the World Bank, IDB, OECD, FAO, UNDP, the Hewlett Foundation, the Swiss Agency for Development and Cooperation (SDC), the German Marshall Fund of the United States, the UK International Cooperation Department (DFID), and other international organizations.
+Dr. Jank has over 20 years of experience in topics related to the sugar-ethanol industry.

 President, Cargill Foundation